i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - After a session is bound, any subsequent destination delivery instructions must contain the same hash as previously, or this is an error.

-- If the receiving router does not have a current lease set, verification of the signature must be deferred until after processing the I2NP block, which will hopefully contain a clove with the lease set.

 - See ACK section above for more information.